bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 ### Joining a SAML SSO Workspace on Bitrise as a new member

-If a Bitrise Workspace owner invites you to an Org, you should get an email invitation to join the Workspace via SAML SSO.
+If a Bitrise Workspace owner invites you to a Workspace, you should get an email invitation to join the Workspace via SAML SSO.
 Let’s see how!

 1. Go to your mailbox and find our email titled **Saml invitation instructions**.
 2. Click the **Sign in via SSO** button or copy the provided URL and paste it into a new browser.
 Our **Almost there** page appears.
-3. Provide a **Username** you would like to use in your Bitrise Org.
+3. Provide a **Username** you would like to use in your Bitrise Workspace.
 Please use only letters, numbers, underscores (_), dashes (-) and dots (.) in your username.
 The **Email** field is non-editable.
 4. Click the **Finish Sign** up button.
 If all went well, you’re landing on Bitrise and can add your first app.![](/img/almostthere.jpeg)

 ## Checking SAML SSO statuses on Bitrise